top of page

 How to Respond to Hyperglycemia

-3. Seek medical help if:
+3. Seek medical help if they experience:

-• They have nausea, vomiting, or abdominal pain
+• Nausea, vomiting, or abdominal pain

-• They have difficulty breathing
+• Difficulty breathing

-What to Keep in Your Emergency Kit
+What to Keep in Your Diabetes Emergency Kit

 • Glucose tablets or gel